 So the people of Egypt have risen against their oppressors but are largely unaware of their own deprivation of peace, quite and sleep time for themselves and their fellow citizens.
 For the most part, consideration of others should mean there would be no need for laws to provide these human rights to residents of Cairo or any city of the world – but in Egypt the residents have been subjected to the outrageous level of noise pollution for so long they have become immune to it – however, their bodies are not immune to the inevitable illnesses and deaths caused by NOISE.

 Tourists should pack ear-plugs, “white noise” machines and sleeping tablets when visiting Egypt!
-Citizens of Egypt – it is only you, individual by individual who can choose to stop damaging your own health, the health of your families, neighbours and visitors.
+Citizens of Egypt – it is only you, individual by individual who can choose to stop damaging your own health, the health of your families, neighbors and visitors.